 Maximum occupancy signage is available from Print Services.
 Occupancy levels should be determined and assigned by using the density calculator and adjusted as risk levels change.
-Supervisors are responsible for ensuring the common areas in their units have been analyzed and signage posted prior to Feb.
-1.
+Supervisors are responsible for ensuring the common areas in their units have been analyzed and signage posted.

 2. Will lunchrooms and other common spaces be open?
 Is it advisable to open these spaces?

-Lunchrooms will be open and we encourage supervisors to ensure these rooms to have maximum occupancy numbers posted on the doors.
+Lunchrooms are open and we encourage supervisors to ensure these rooms have maximum occupancy numbers posted on the doors.
 It is safe to open these spaces as there are considerable controls in place to reduce risk.
 Moreover, it’s important for employees to have access to these facilities to ensure their comfort while on campus.
 Some of the controls in place include:

 - Posted density limits

 - Approved cleaning products available to disinfect high-touch items before and after their use